 Beneficial owners meet one of the following criteria, whether through contract, understanding, or other arrangements:

-- Has substantial control over a business entity, or
+- Substantial control over a business entity, or

-- Holds at least 25% ownership of the business.
+- At least 25% ownership of the business.

 The CTA does not define “substantial control,” but a definition may be forthcoming.